DRA3V50/DRA3V50/README.md

 Languages & tools:  🐍 Python | 🧮 SQL | 🖥️ Bash | 💎 Ruby | ⚙️ C# | 🌐 HTML | 📃 CSS |

 I’m passionate about bridging the worlds of cybersecurity and mechanical engineering.
-With a double major in both fields, I focus on building secure, scalable systems while leveraging my hands-on experience with cloud platforms, scripting, cryptography, AI security, machine learning models, and manufacturing technologies.
+With a double major in both fields, I focus on building secure, scalable systems while leveraging my hands-on experience with cloud platforms, scripting, IT, AI security, machine learning models, and manufacturing technologies.

 ---